Springfield Central Stadium: Brisbane Lions search for a permanent home

 Since its creation as an amalgamated team in 1996, the Brisbane Lions have always trained at the 42,000-seat Gabba during the football season, which is the senior men's team home ground.
 During the off-season, the Lions usually shifted training sessions to various suburban grounds.
 Over the years this has included the University of Queensland campus, Leyshon Park in Yeronga, Giffin Park in Coorparoo, Moreton Bay Central Sports Complex (MBCSC) in Burpengary, South Pine Sports Complex in Brendale and elsewhere, meaning the club lacked a dedicated and permanent home year-round.
-When the club entered a women's team in the AFL Women's (AFLW) competition in 2017, it played home matches at MBCSC and Hickey Park in the north of Brisbane and later Maroochydore Multi Sports Complex on the Sunshine Coast.
-The Lions considered the facilities on the northern corridoor including the Sunshine Coast, Moreton and Brendale as permanent homes but none were deemed suitable as AFL level facilities.
+When the club entered a women's team in the AFL Women's competition in 2017, it played home matches at MBCSC and Hickey Park in the north of Brisbane and later Maroochydore Multi Sports Complex on the Sunshine Coast.
+The Lions considered the facilities on the northern corridor including the Sunshine Coast, Moreton and Brendale as permanent homes but none were deemed suitable as AFL level facilities.
 Consequently the club sought to establish a permanent training and administrative base for the senior men's team that could also host AFLW and reserves matches.